-In accordance with the Pennsylvania Department of Education’s guidelines, learners are required to demonstrate proficiency of state standards through the Algebra, Literature, and Biology Keystone Exams or the LVSD local assessments.
-LVHS learners who are not proficient on the a Keystone Exam may be required to participate in coursework to prepare them for the assessment, unless exempted through an appropriate IEP.
-Additionally, Learners who are not proficient on the Algebra and Literature Keystone exams will be required to demonstrate proficiency on the LVSD local assessment in order to receive a diploma.
+In accordance with the Pennsylvania Department of Education’s guidelines, students are required to demonstrate proficiency of state standards through the Algebra, Literature, and Biology Keystone Exams or the LVSD local assessments.
+LVHS students who are not proficient on the Keystone Exam may be required to participate in coursework to prepare them for the assessment, unless exempted through an appropriate IEP.
+Additionally, Students who are not proficient on the Algebra and Literature Keystone exams will be required to demonstrate proficiency on the LVSD local assessment in order to receive a diploma.

-The purpose of this assessment is to provide a direct performance measure of the learners’ proficiency in attaining the Algebra, Literature, and Biology standards.
-Learners who are absent will be scheduled to complete any portion of the test that they miss upon their return to school per the guidelines set forth by the Department of Education.
+The purpose of this assessment is to provide a direct performance measure of the students’ proficiency in attaining the Algebra, Literature, and Biology standards.
+Students who are absent will be scheduled to complete any portion of the test that they miss upon their return to school per the guidelines set forth by the Department of Education.

 In Chapter 4 of the PA Code, provisions permit parents/guardians who, upon inspection of the testing materials, find the assessment to be in conflict with their religious beliefs to request that their child(ren) be excused from the assessment.
 This written request from the parents/guardians must be addressed to the district superintendent.
 To inspect testing materials, parents/guardians are required to appear in person, review the assessment in the presence of school personnel, and sign a state approved confidentiality agreement (no notes may be taken and electronic devices may not be used).
 We ask that this request be made at least two weeks prior to the first day of the testing window.